 They write across genres but focus predominantly on YA/NA, SFF & Urban Fantasy, and LGBTQ+ literature.
 They enjoy exploring and exploding myth and trope, mixing high and low fantasy themes, and injecting the modern world with everyday magic.
 They play with concepts of the observer and the observed, the impact of medium on character and relationship, and aim for humor, drama, and pathos in equal measure.
-(Plus a healthy dose of queer romance and erotica.)
+(Plus a healthy dose of queer romance.)

 Denali Stannard has two upcoming novels: Star Boys, which follows two actors through the rigors of falling in love and creating prime time TV; and The Fairy Dealer, the first book in the Kingdom of Rust series, in which a burnout med student and a drug-dealing prince of Faerie attempt to save Worcester, MA from a very deadly form of gentrification.

 See what readers have to say about their writing below.